maruchitatsuki/python-based-SMC-with-likelihood-tempering/_sources/How_to_use.md

 #### Model and Likelihood

 - `sim_particle` (in the likelihood file)
   - define the model
   - compute the likelihood

 #### Settings

 - `Micmem_settings.py`
   - SMC parameters
   - data configuration
 ---

-### Notes

-- The likelihood value must always be returned from `sim_particle`.
-- Additional outputs can be included if needed for analysis.

----

 ## 3. Extensions